-There are dozens of different solutions that can be done in a corporate or school network setup.
+Several solutions are available for a corporate or school network setup.
 Often these setups require a dedicated server connected to the network and sent network packet information.
 Below are a few suggestions.

 - PRTG Network Monitor - Corporate users who need a program with every imaginable method of monitoring your network and bandwidth should highly consider PRTG.

 - NetFlow Analyzer - A solution for businesses and large organizations.
 Supports NetFlow, sFlow, cflowd, J-Flow, IPFIX, NetStream, NBAR, and CBQoS technologies.
 NetFlow Analyzer can monitor total network bandwidth, generate reports, and more.